bright-prajwal/Water-Potability-using-a-Machine-learning-Approach-/README.md

 is potable (safe to drink) or non-potable (unsafe).
 It was sourced from Kaggle and consists of the following attributes:
 1. Numerical Features:
-  PH: pH value of water, indicating acidity or alkalinity.
-Safe drinking water typically has pH values between 6.5 and 8.5. o Hardness: Measures the calcium and magnesium salts in water, affecting taste and scaling of pipes. o Solids (TDS): Total dissolved solids present in water.
-High TDS may indicate contamination. o Chloramines: Disinfectant used to treat water.
-Excess levels can be harmful. o Sulphate: High sulphate levels can cause water to have a bitter taste and may lead to health issues. o Conductivity: Ability of water to conduct electricity, related to dissolved ion concentration. o Organic carbon: Organic matter present in water, which can indicate pollution. o Trihalomethanes: Chemical compounds that may form as by-products of water disinfection. o Turbidity: Measure of water clarity.
+  1. PH: pH value of water, indicating acidity or alkalinity.
+Safe drinking water typically has pH values between 6.5 and 8.5.
+  2. Hardness: Measures the calcium and magnesium salts in water, affecting taste and scaling of pipes.
+ 3. Solids (TDS): Total dissolved solids present in water.
+High TDS may indicate contamination.
+ 4. Chloramines: Disinfectant used to treat water.
+Excess levels can be harmful.
+ 5. Sulphate: High sulphate levels can cause water to have a bitter taste and may lead to health issues.
+ 6. Conductivity: Ability of water to conduct electricity, related to dissolved ion concentration.
+ 7. Organic carbon: Organic matter present in water, which can indicate pollution.
+ 8. Trihalomethanes: Chemical compounds that may form as by-products of water disinfection.
+ 9. Turbidity: Measure of water clarity.
 High turbidity may indicate contamination.

-3. Target Variable:
+2. Target Variable:
 o Potability
 • 1 → Potable (Safe for drinking)
 • 0 → Non-potable (Unsafe for drinking)